The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 The Software and Content of The GeoStack Project is provided ”as is,” and ”as available”.

-Both we (The GeoStack Project and its members) and the contributors of this project make no promises or guaranties that the Software and Content will be available, useable, error-free, meet your requirements, that any defects will be corrected and that the Software and Content will be maintained.
+Both we (The GeoStack Project and its members) and the contributors of this project make no promises or guaranties that the Software and Content will be available, useable, error-free, meet your requirements, that any defects will be corrected or that the Software and Content will be maintained.

 You agree that your use of The GeoStack Project Software and Content is your own responsibility and any use is at your own risk, and you assume the entire risk as to implementing or otherwise using the Software and Content.